 This one-credit laboratory course is the second in a two-course sequence designed to be an introduction to scientific inquiry in the biological sciences for majors in biology and related fields.
 You will use genetics, biochemistry, and molecular biology to undertake authentic research exploring the evolution of metabolic pathways in different species.

-Academic Career: Undergraduate Course Component: Credit Laboratory Grade Component: LG/SNC Elective Basis professions.
-The study begins at the cellular level and proceeds through tissues to organ systems.
+Academic Career: Undergraduate Course Component: Credit Laboratory Grade Component: LG/SNC Elective Basis

 BIOSC 0096 - INTRODUCTION TO HUMAN SYSTEMS